Kahungunu

-Kahungunu depicted with the canoe paddle of a navigator in a carving at the canoe house at Waitangi Treaty Grounds, Waitangi.
+Kahungunu depicted with the canoe paddle of a navigator with pounamu decoration in a carving at the canoe house at Waitangi Treaty Grounds, Waitangi.

 Kahungunu was a Māori ariki (chieftain) of the Tākitimu tribal confederation and ancestor of the Ngāti Kahungunu and Te Aitanga-a-Māhaki iwi.
 He probably lived in the late fifteenth century.
 Although born in Kaitaia, he was raised in Tauranga, leaving for the east coast after he quarrelled with his older brother.
 There he married a number of women and had numerous offspring.
 Tradition particularly dwells on his courtship of Rongomai-wahine, which culminated in the murder of her husband Tama-taku-tai.
 Afterwards, he settled at Maunga-a-kāhia on Māhia Peninsula.
 In his old age, he negotiated a peace when Maunga-a-kāhia was attacked by his nephew Tūtāmure and he summoned the war party which avenged his son at the Battle of Kai-whakareireia.

 Life

 Kahungunu's father was the explorer Tamatea Urehaea, through whom he was descended from Tamatea Arikinui, who captained the Tākitimu canoe.
 His mother was Iwipupu, one of three daughters of Ira and Tokerau-wahine whom Tamatea married, through whom he was descended from Paikea.
 He was born while Tamatea was settled at Kaitaia in Northland.
 After his birth, Tamatea buried Kahungunu's umbilical cord nearby with three whatu-kura (sacred stones), so that it would be an iho-whenua, a link which would bind the land to him.
 These actions angered the local people, who banded together and drove Tamatea out of the region.
 Tamatea relocated to his ancestral home village of Mangatawa in Tauranga, where Kahungunu grew up.

 Kahungunu was a particularly large man, but also committed to the arts of peace, rarely engaging in warfare.
 Hare Hongi reports a traditional saying about him: Ko Kahungunu he tangata ahuwhenua; mōhio ki te haere i ngā mahi o uta, me o te tai ("Kahungunu is an industrious man, who knows how to manage works, both on land and at sea") and notes his expertise at village-planning, farming, bird hunting, wood carving, tattooing, flax-weaving, canoe-making, navigation, fishing, and collection of shellfish.